 Year after year, I just look at the world.

-I seize what I see and I release the shutter at the moment that makes an expression, a movement or a story...
-I’m feeling it and I take it as it comes, I just want to capture the moment.
+I seize what I see and I release the shutter at the moment that makes a story...
+I’m feeling it and I take it as it comes.
+I just want to capture the moment.

 I don’t want a camera-computer autocorrecting everything: speed, aperture, distance and nothing else to think about.

 Most of the time it’s an exercice of patience and I wasn’t very good at it...
 I’m getting better day after day and I mean, sometimes, I kept a little piece of it.
 It feels good because I’m capturing something where everything is great and even if there’s an imperfection, that’s ok, that’s not bad for me.

 I love loading a film into my 6x6 camera and enjoy releasing the shutter, doing my chemistry, developing… and the moment when I look through the negatives... it’s so satisfying !

 Live jazz performance addict, I'm still experimenting...
 Jazz means meeting others and sharing with them.
 Jazz embodies universal values such as freedom, tolerance, joy, tradition and innovation.